 What Is Shockwave Therapy?

-Extracorporeal shockwave therapy uses high-powered sound waves to stimulate the healing of chronically injured tissues.
-Shockwave therapy has been used in medicine for over 20 years and has a large body of evidence proving its effectiveness at treating many chronic tendinopathies.
-Shockwave therapy has been adapted from lithotripsy treatment that is still used today as a treatment to break down kidney stones.
+Extracorporeal shockwave therapy uses high-powered sound waves to stimulate the healing of chronically injured tissues like tendons or over the painful joints of osetoarthritis.
+We also use shockwave for vascular erectile dysfunction and it has also found application in pelvic pain.
+Shockwave therapy has been used in medicine for over 20 years and has a large body of evidence proving its effectiveness having been adapted from lithotripsy treatment that is still used today as a treatment to break down kidney stones.
 Shockwave therapy is very different from ultrasound therapy and can mechanically stimulate tissues deep within the body unlike other types of sound wave therapies.
+At Core Body Clinic, we use FOCUS shockwave and this is shown to be more focused in its delivery of shockwave because the waves are delivered in a more dispersed fashion while safetly administering very high wave doses.

 How does shockwave therapy work?